juice-shop/pwning-juice-shop/appendix/troubleshooting.md

   all properties in the
   [`googleOauth` subsection](../part1/customization.md#googleoauth-subsection)

+### Challenge solution not working

+- If you see that a challenge solution is not working, check the challenge is not one of the [potentially dangerous challenges](../part1/challenges.md#potentially-dangerous-challenges) which does not work in shared platforms like Heroku.

 ### Miscellaneous

 - You may find it easier to find vulnerabilities using a pen test tool.